On this page

 Best for: Developers who want a full IDE replacement with AI built in.

-Cursor is VS Code with AI embedded at every level — autocomplete, multi-file edits, chat, error explanations.
-It's the best code generation experience available.
+Cursor is VS Code with AI embedded at every level: autocomplete, multi-file edits, chat, and error explanations.
+It is the best code generation experience available.

 Note: Cursor's debugging is general-purpose AI, not error-specific.
-It's excellent at refactoring and generation.
+It is excellent at refactoring and generation.
 Debugging is a secondary use case.

 Strengths: